Skip to content

-Each Roaming Zen event consists of mindful hiking (at a pretty moderate place), with some time for meditation at an auspicious location, and chances for discussion.
+Each Roaming Zen event consists of mindful hiking (at a pretty moderate pace), with some time for meditation at auspicious locations.
 My love of the city means that we explore many different neighbourhoods on our roams; while we have some firm favourites, I am always looking for new angles to explore as well.
+I like to share what I knoe about history, geography and geology, as circumstances allow, and I love when people on the roam offer their knowledge of places, or flora and fauna.

 We don't shy away from any of the hills, though I will always flag roams with a lot of climbing, as well as any longer than usual routes, or if a roam is one-way as opposed to a loop back to the starting point (if the description doesn't specify, then it's a loop).